virteal/l8/README.md

   l8.begin              -- enter new L8 scope
-    .step( block )      -- queue a new step on the path to task's completion .fork( block )      -- queue a new step on a new parallel path .walk( block )      -- walk a step on its path, at most once per step .loop               -- enter a non blocking loop, made of iterative steps .each               -- enter next iteration step in a non blocking loop .repeat( block )    -- queue a blocking loop step
+    .step( block )      -- queue a new step on the path to task's completion .fork( block )      -- queue a new step on a new parallel path .call( block )      -- like fork() but waits until other path completes .walk( block )      -- walk a step on its path, at most once per step .next               -- alias for walk() -- ie no block parameter .loop               -- enter a non blocking loop, made of iterative steps .each               -- enter next iteration step in a non blocking loop .repeat( block )    -- queue a blocking loop step